soderlind/wxr2pdf/README.md

 1. **What's WXR?** The WordPress XML export file uses the WordPress Extended RSS format, also known as WXR.
 1. **Why doesn't the PDF look like my site?** wxr2pdf converts only the content, not the design.
 It tries to remove embedded shortcodes.
+1. **Why aren't any images included in the PDF?** The site and it's images must be online and accessible.
+Also, if images on your site are added using shortcodes, wxr2pdf might not be able to add them.

 ## Roadmap